Tartarus-Studio/website/README.md

 ---

 ## Contact
-For questions or support, reach out at [your-email@example.com].
+For questions or support, reach out at [dev@tartarus.studio].